Update 4 January 2017: We've refreshed this article to include the new ZenFone AR announced at CES 2017.

 If your goal is to have a lot of fun with the most comfortable, portable VR that isn't going to break the bank, Daydream is what you want.
 If you want the best way to experience Google's apps and services in VR, Daydream is what you want.

-When can I get my hands on one?
+How can I get my hands on one?

 If you're ready to dive into Daydream, you have a couple of options.
-Currently Daydream View is available for $79 from the Google Store, as well as Verizon Wireless stores and Best Buy.
+Currently, Daydream View is available for $79 from the Google Store, as well as Verizon Wireless stores and Best Buy.